-After a whirlwind trip across the Tetons (which somehow saw no snow at all?) to see a close friends gorgeous wedding, we made the 4 hour drive back to Lander with a 2 hour window of perfect weather up at Sinks.
+After a whirlwind trip across the Tetons (which somehow saw no snow at all?) to see a close friend's gorgeous wedding, we made the four hour drive back to Lander with a two hour window of perfect weather up at Sinks.
 Knowing that “Endeavor To Persevere” would take more work than I could muster in two hours, I opted to try the easier start, known as “Dr. Endeavor” (13a).
-I managed to put it together on my 2nd try, with a screaming battle that I’m sure scared the love of adventure out of the NOLS kids who were picking their way down the hill.
+I managed to put it together on my second try, with a screaming battle that I’m sure scared the love of adventure out of the NOLS kids who were picking their way down the hill.

-Next morning, with one last 2 hour climbing window, and perfect weather, we trudged back up the hill so Annalissa could try “Harvest Moon”, a great 11a just left of the Killer Cave.
-Again, making the most of our short time, she clipped chains on her 2nd try to complete her first 5.11 in her home state.
+Next morning, with one last two hour climbing window and perfect weather, we trudged back up the hill so Annalissa could try “Harvest Moon”, a great 11a just left of the Killer Cave.
+Again making the most of our short time, she clipped the chains on her second try to complete her first 5.11 in her home state.
 And on we go.

 Alright, back to training.

 I’ve been getting tons of questions and comments about the High/Low approach to training that I’ve been exploring and writing about.
 I figured that it might be prudent to let people know, in one post, whether or not this style of training is for you.

 Who’s In, And Why?